The Complete IB Physics Internal Assessment Guide (2025 Syllabus)

 Contrary to what some may tell you, extreme amounts of ingenuity and overzealous creativity in choosing a topic WON’T earn you high marks in your Physics IA.

-In fact, choosing a topic beyond your ability, means, or equipment, may sacrifice marks in your exploration, analysis, and evaluation components (combined 18/24 of your marks).
+In fact, choosing a topic beyond your ability, means, or equipment, may sacrifice many marks in your data analysis, conclusion and evaluation (combined 18/24 of your marks).
 What the IB is looking for is an effective methodology to achieve your aim, and a detailed analysis of your results, both of which will be discussed later.

 When looking for a topic, I recommend searching for prescribed practicals at university/college level physics courses, other high scoring Physics IAs (available at IB Solved), or interesting experiments you’ve seen conducted online.

-This has multiple advantages – first of all, it lets you know that the experiment can be done with high school/undergraduate level materials.
-Second of all, it can provide a guide into constructing an effective methodology.
+This has multiple advantages – first, it lets you know that the experiment can be done with high school/undergraduate level materials.
+Second, it can provide a guide into constructing an effective methodology.

 Main Takeaway – DON'T be too original in your topic selection.
 Go for something tried and tested.